spurs v ipswich town match reports

 30.08.1992 A spectacular goal by Jason Cundy (his only strike for the club) earned Spurs a draw on their visit to Portman Road.

-With all eyes on debutant Teddy Sheringham, Cundy stole the limelight when, with half an hour gone, he challenged for the ball on the half-way line and his contact lofted into the air and over Craig Forrest in the Ipswich goal some 50 yards away !!
+With all eyes on debutant Teddy Sheringham, Cundy stole the limelight when, with half an hour gone, he challenged with Jason Dozzell for a ball from an Ipswich Town throw-in on the half-way line and his contact lofted it into the air and over Craig Forrest in the Ipswich goal some 50 yards away !!

-John Wark equalised with a goal when he looked offside to share the spoils and take Spurs off the bottom of the table.
+Later in the first half, John Wark equalised with a goal when he looked offside to share the spoils.
+He latched onto Geraint Williams' chip over the Spurs defence to lob the ball over Walker, but the point took Spurs off the bottom of the table.

 Teams :